gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.TextureExists(string) Method

-(Cross-Game compatible) Gets whether a texture with a given name has been loaded by the Mod Helper for this mod
+Gets whether a texture with a given name has been loaded by the Mod Helper for this mod

 ```csharp
 protected bool TextureExists(string name);